Objective detection of coherent vortices from instantaneous flow data: Discussion

-While the instantaneous streamlines of $\bm{v}$ erroneously predict a vortical flow near the origin, those of the objective field $\bm{v}_\text{s}=\bm{v}-\bm{T}\bm{x}$ correctly indicate a mixing region near the origin, see Fig. \ref{Figure 1}\textbf{d},\textbf{e}.
+While the instantaneous streamlines of $\bm{v}$ erroneously predict a vortical flow near the origin, the streamlines of the objective field $\bm{v}_\text{s}=\bm{v}-\bm{T}\bm{x}$ correctly indicate a mixing region near the origin, see Fig. \ref{Figure 1}\textbf{d},\textbf{e}.
+Choosing larger values for $L$ would, on the contrary, lead to incorrect result.
+For general $\alpha$ and $L$, the eigenvalues of the auxiliary field $\bm{v}_\text{s}$ are given by